GovLab/noi2/README.md

 If you have a global `pylint` installed, you should remove it as it won't be able to track dependencies properly.

-Then, you need to pull the images.
-This will take a minute the first time.
-If requirements change, you need to do this again.

-    docker-compose pull

 Then you need to build necessary images with:

     docker-compose build